Dynamic-Structures-and-Materials/motorDSM/README.md

 asynOctetDisconnect('initConnection')
 ```

-**4. Create MD90 Controller object**
+**4. Create MD-90 Controller object**

 `MD90CreateController([controller name], [serial name], 1, 100, 5000)`

-where `[controller name]` is the name of the motor to assign.
+Here `[controller name]` is the name of the motor to assign.
 Convention is to use "MD90n", starting with n=0.

 **5. Intialize the IOC**

-After the call to `iocInit` (still in the st.cmd.md90[.multiple] file), issue the following commands for each motor.
-The example below uses `DSM:m0` but it should be run for each line described in motor.substitutions.md90 (or motor.substitutions.md90.multiple).
+After the call to `iocInit` (still in the st.cmd.md90[.multi] file), set up some default values for EPICS process variables for each motor.
+The example below uses `DSM:m0`, but they should also be set for each motor configured in the IOC startup script if connecting more than one.

 ````
 dbpf("DSM:m0.RTRY", "0")	#sets retries to 0; this is automatic on the MD90
 dbpf("DSM:m0.TWV", "0.1")	#Tweak distance